 After practicing with several firms, including Reed Smith, David S. Pollock & Associates and McCarthy McDonald Schulberg & Joy, Brian joined Pollock Begg shortly after its inception in 2001 and became partner in 2012.

 Brian is a prolific writer and speaker who authors and lectures regularly for the Pennsylvania Bar Institute and the annual Family Law Update, one of the most-watched family law programs statewide.
-He is frequently tapped as a speaker for the Pennsylvania Conference of State Trial Judges and has written legal education materials on business valuation, tax, child support, executive compensation, equitable distribution and marital settlement agreements.
+He is author of the 2016 edition of “Frumkes and Vertz on Divorce Taxation,” a nationally recognized legal treatise on tax strategy in family law.
+Frequently tapped as a speaker for the Pennsylvania Conference of State Trial Judges, he has written legal education materials on business valuation, tax, child support, executive compensation, equitable distribution and marital settlement agreements.
 Brian is also the author of an insightful blog, which provides expert analysis on family law issues for both legal professionals and members of the public.

 To balance a sedentary work life, Brian remains physically active and participates in a wide range of outdoor and fitness activities, including golfing, mountain hiking and going to the gym.
 He loves travel and makes an annual pilgrimage to the California wine country.